hchachko/cs545-final-project/README.md

 16) Hit the Save icon in the bottom left.

+17) Search for "Paginate topics and posts"

+18) Toggle the setting to on

-17) If it doesn't already exist, create a .secrets file in the Client Directory
+19) If it doesn't already exist, create a .secrets file in the Client Directory

-18) In .secrets, place REACT_APP_NODEBB_MASTER_TOKEN="token", replacing token with the newly generated token.
+20) In .secrets, place REACT_APP_NODEBB_MASTER_TOKEN="token", replacing token with the newly generated token.
 Copy .secrets to the Server directory

-19) Close the NodeBB config page
+21) Close the NodeBB config page

 &emsp; In a seperate console window:

-20) cd to the "Server" directory.
+22) cd to the "Server" directory.

-21) Run "npm install" to install the dependicies needed for the backend.
+23) Run "npm install" to install the dependicies needed for the backend.

-22) Run "npm run seed".
+24) Run "npm run seed".
 This will populate the mongo server with seed data.

-23) Run "npm start" to start the backend server on port 4000.
+25) Run "npm start" to start the backend server on port 4000.

 &emsp; In a seperate console window:

-24) cd to the "Client" directory.
+26) cd to the "Client" directory.

-25) Run "npm install" to install the dependicies needed for the frontend.
+27) Run "npm install" to install the dependicies needed for the frontend.

-26) Run "npm start" to start the frontend on port 3000.
+28) Run "npm start" to start the frontend on port 3000.

 **It is crucial to run both the backend and the frontend at the same time for the site to function properly!**